IBM/customer_pos_analytics/README.md

 1. Download the [.txt configuration file](https://github.com/IBM/commerce_pos_analytics/blob/master/configuration/PromoConfig.txt) to your Computer local folder
 2. Open a local copy of the .txt file in text editor like notepad and edit the [Watson Studio configuration .json file](https://github.com/IBM/commerce_pos_analytics/blob/master/configuration/PromoConfig.txt)
 3. 3.
 Update the ``column values`` to suit your requirements and save the PromoConfig.txt file.
 Retain the rest of the format and composition of the .txt file
-4. Delete the copy of 'PromoConfig.txt' in Watson Studio data store if one is already uploaded by you earlier.
+4. Delete the copy of `PromoConfig.txt` in Watson Studio data store if one is already uploaded by you earlier.
-5. Now upload your local edited copy of 'PromoConfig.txt ' by following the steps in section 6.3 above.
+5. Now upload your local edited copy of `PromoConfig.txt` by following the steps in section 6.3 above.

 ![png](images/6_config_file_sample.png)